 We may combine the information we collect about you and the information you give to us with information we receive from other sources.

-4. How will The Circle use the information it collects about me?
+4. How will the Marie Colvin Journalists' Network use the information it collects about me?

-The Circle will use your personal information for a number of purposes including the following:
+The Marie Colvin Journalists' Network will use your personal information for a number of purposes including the following:

 5. Will I be contacted for marketing purposes?

-The Circle will only contact you for marketing purposes where you have provided us with freely given consent to do so.
+The Marie Colvin Journalists' Network will only contact you for marketing purposes where you have provided us with freely given consent to do so.
 You may provide that consent in various ways including though online or paper forms, responding to television adverts (where consent statements are clearly visible) or face-to-face though engagement with our staff.

 Please see section below for information on how to change your communication preferences, including opting out of future marketing communications.